DivadNojnarg/deminR/README.md

 ## Limitations

-When launched from Windows on local mode, the several icons of the application may not display as expected.
+When launched from desktop in local mode, some icons may not display as expected.

 ## Example